erikanfox/dukeoit-clinical-notes/README.md

 Our code will proceed in the following pipeline:
 1. Note generating
+2. Note type assignment
-2. Note separation and detection
+3. Note separation and detection
-3. Entity recognition
+4. Entity recognition
-4. System tagging
+5. System tagging
 The result of each step will be included in the `data` directory.
 The details for each directory in this repository is presented in the following sections.

 ## Description & Instruction